mariolinguito/codingadventures/content/blog/limit-contents-and-make-them-only-after-webform-submission-in-drupal/index.md

 ## 2. Check the user and the content

 The check of the specific user and the content is pretty much simple.
 Why?
-Because we only need a hook to works (into module file)
+Because we only need a hook to works (into module file):

 ```php
 /**